 But, you want to proceed with caution.
 Hiring a miniature painting service is similar to finding the right mechanic for your car.
 You want to hire someone that will approach you with honesty and clarity when it comes to painting your miniatures and meeting your expectations.

-Here are 4 key questions that you should ask yourself before you decide to hire a particular miniature painter:
+4 Key questions that you should ask yourself before you decide to hire a miniature painter:

 - Expectation: Will my models look beautiful?
 Will I be satisfied?